-Where significant, fossil-fuel related and non-CO2 greenhouse gas emissions occurring in the UDef LB must be evaluated.
+Where significant (as determined following Appendix 1 of VMO184), fossil-fuel related and non-CO2 greenhouse gas emissions occurring in the UDef LB must be evaluated.
 For example, where deforestation occurs in the UDef LB and fire is used as a means of forest clearance, the non-CO2 emissions may be significant.